 A number line is a reference for comparing and ordering numbers.
-Every number on the number line is plotted with respect to the origin (zero) and the position of a number on a number line determines the value of that number.
-This implies that any number right to zero is known as Positive numbers and the numbers left to zero are known as Negative numbers.
+Every number on the number line is plotted with respect to the origin (zero), and the position of a number on a number line determines the value of that number.
+This implies that any number right to zero is known as positive numbers, and the numbers left to zero are known as negative numbers.

 Arithmetic operations on integers can be better explained on a number line.
 To begin with, one must know to locate integers on a number line.
 Zero is the middle point of a number line.
-All positive numbers occupy the right side of the zero whereas negative numbers occupy the left side of zero.
+All positive numbers occupy the right side of zero, whereas negative numbers occupy the left side of zero.

 For example, addition of 1 and 5 (1 + 5 = 6)

-For example, addition of -2 and -3
+For example, the addition of -2 and -3

-Here the first number is -2 and the second number is -3; both are negative.
+Here the first number is -2, and the second number is -3; both are negative.
 Locate -2 on a number line.
 Then move 3 places to the left will give -5.

 Positive numbers: When we subtract two positive numbers, move to the left as far as the value of the second number.